Curriculum and Academic Programme

 Q: When do high school students choose their courses for the following year?

-A: The course selection process starts with a series of presentations to both students and parents in November.
-Towards the end of November, students indicate their initial course selection interests.
+A: The course selection process starts with a series of presentations to both students and parents.
 After the winter break, the course selection begins in earnest with personalised meetings between the school counsellors and each family in Grade 10 and Grade 11 (non-IB students only).
-This process ends in early March.

 Q: How can students learn more about course requirements, course descriptions, curriculum philosophies and university recognition?

-A: Information is shared via presentations to parents and students in November.
+A: Information is shared via presentations to parents and students.
 In addition, departments provide an overview of the available courses to their students during Grade 10 class time.
 The curriculum coordinators and school counsellors are also available to discuss these matters upon request.

 Q: How is the high school schedule made in high school?

-A: For students moving into Grade 11 or non-IB students moving into Grade 12, their initial interests are collected at the end of November, entered into a database and used by a schedule builder.
-We generate our first high school schedule from this and it is made available to the school counsellors for use during the personal advisory meetings with students and families in January.
-We then collect the final course choices from the students in early March and begin to run these firm, final choices through our schedule builder in order to produce the final draft of our high school schedule.
+A: Once we collect the final course choices from the students we begin to run these firm, final choices through our schedule builder in order to produce the final draft of our high school schedule.
 This might require 100s of different adjustments, while juggling over a 1000 individual moving pieces.
 After about 90 percent effectiveness, measured by the number of course requests successfully fulfilled, we look carefully at all the requests that could not be honoured, making determinations about whether viable alternatives exist or whether we need (and are able) to make further changes to the schedule.

 The guiding principle throughout this process is to maximise the greatest good for the greatest number, though priority is given to certain non-negotiable factors.
 For example, Grade 12s must have access to the second year of IB courses.
 Over time, based on a multitude of data and considerations, the administration and counselling team must make decisions about which courses will be offered, the number of sections that should be offered and which courses cannot be offered.
 Decisions such as these are not made lightly and we will never please everybody.
 Eventually, we produce a schedule which meets the needs and desires of an overwhelming majority of students.